EdyTheCow/docker-media-center/docs/config/riven.md

 ```

 ### DNS records
-You are free to use whatever subdomain you want as long as it matches the subdomain specified in `dmc-riven/riven/compose/.env` file.
+You are free to use whatever subdomains you want as long as it matches the subdomain specified in `dmc-riven/riven/compose/.env` file.
 The example below shows the default values.

 | Sub domain        | Record | Target           |
 |-------------------|:------:|------------------|